imDMG/qBt_SE/README.md

 ## NNM-Club.me ![v2.12](https://img.shields.io/badge/v2.12-blue)
 One of biggest russian torrent tracker.

+_Note: the tracker is very sensitive to your proxy, if something doesn’t suit it, it turns on ddos protection and return 403 error.
+Use `proxychecker.py` to check your proxy_

 ## Installation
 **For fresh installation.**
 According of the name of search plugin: